manavsehgal/reactspeedcoding/manuscript/c06-define-component-internals.md

 - JSX HTML-like tags are React framework native components representing HTML tags and attributes.
 - JSX components use ```className``` instead of ```class``` when specifying CSS classes.
+- Attribute values in JSX use ```{}``` curly braces to wrap JavaScript expressions.
+- Boolean attributes can be specified without true value.
+Not specifying a boolean attribute implies false value.
+- JavaScript expressions can be used to specify children of a JSX component.
+- Comments in JSX need ```{}``` curly braces to wrap JavaScript comments when in children section of a tag.
+- HTML entities like ```&npsp;``` for space can be used within literal text in JSX.
+- You can use mixed arrays with strings and JSX elements within JSX tags.

 I> ## Chapter In Progress
 I> We are still writing this chapter.
 Please watch this space for updates.